- About Us

 - It provides hope for the future as a new kind of organisation built around a new way of giving.

-For more details about the pledge please see here.
+For more information about pledging please see here.

 This is not the only way to get involved with Giving What We Can.
-Some people have made other pledges, including the Further Pledge and The Give More Tomorrow Pledge.
+Some people have made other pledges, such as the Further Pledge.
 If you are not sure about making a commitment yet you can Try Out Giving on a short-term basis first.
 We are also looking for volunteers to help with our research, and in many other areas.
 We realise that this may seem to be a big commitment, and one you would like to discuss with others who have made it.
 If you have any questions, please email us or chat to a member.

 Latest blog posts

 You are in the richest % of the world's population - see more